romeluis/PDF-OCR-Kit/README.md

 ### PDFOCROptions

-- `scale`: Rendering scale factor for improved OCR accuracy (default: 2.0)
+- `scale`: Rendering scale factor for improved OCR accuracy (default: 1.5)
+  - **1.0-1.2**: Best for PDFs with clear text and symbols like grades (A+, B+, C+)
+  - **1.5-2.0**: Good for small or unclear text
+  - **2.0+**: Use for very poor quality PDFs (may cause symbol misrecognition)

 - `yTolerance`: Y-axis tolerance for grouping text into rows in pixels (default: 10)

+- `enableTextCorrection`: Enable automatic correction of common OCR errors (default: true)
+  - Fixes common grade misreads: "Ct" → "C+", "Bt" → "B+", etc.
+  - Adds spaces between letters and numbers: "Engineering89" → "Engineering 89"

+- `minimumConfidence`: Minimum confidence threshold for accepting OCR results (0.0-1.0, default: 0.5)
+  - Higher values (0.7-0.9) filter out uncertain text but may miss some content
+  - Lower values (0.3-0.5) include more text but may include errors

 ## Example Output